|

 well, just as eager to reap praise from the American, whom he quite

 obviously worshipped.
+After an

 exchange of gifts (including copies of The Science of Legislation